todogroup/osposurvey/2020/questions.md

 * Developing and delivering open source training, resources and documentation
 * Other (please explain)

-8. How is the program or initiative structured?
-* Formal: dedicated person-hours, reporting structure and/or job titles
+8. Is the program or initiative formally structured with dedicated person-hours, reporting structure and/or job titles?
-* Informal: working groups, mailing lists and/or channels (e.g., Slack) managed by job roles not formally defined as "open source"
+* Yes
+* No
+* Don't know
+>LH, note for survey coding, 4/22/20, "Yes" maps to "Formal" from previous years.
+>ROUTING: "Yes" goes to Part 2b; "No" and "Don't know" go to Part 2c

+### Part 2b: Employees in formal programs
+9. How many employees are part of your open source program?
+* 0 (no dedicated staff yet)
+* 1
+* 2-4
+* 5-9
+* 10+
+* Don't know
+>LH, note for coding, 4/22/20, new question

+### Part 2c
-9. Where is the open source program or initiative located within the organization?
+10. Where is the open source program or initiative located within the organization?
 If the effort is informal, answer based on or who the primary organizers report to.
 * Legal
 * Software engineering and development
 * IT